EnyCo/Java-GUI-Base/README.md

 STYLE:
-    - end all commented out (or not!) debug code with "debug"
+    - end all commented out (or not!) debug code with "debug" or "ERROR"
     - Screens hold arraylist<arraylist<GUIcomponent>>
         - first list will be images
         - second list will be buttons